 To determine the eligibility of financial assistance, the applicant must complete and submit a Free Application for Federal Student Aid (FAFSA).
-Valley College is an eligible institution for Title IV Funds and is approved for Veterans and MyCAA and West Virginia Higher Education and West Virginia Higher Education Adult Part-Time Students Grant Programs.
-Valley College also works with Vocational Rehabilitation programs and West Virginia Workforce Innovation and Opportunity Act programs.
+Valley College is an eligible institution for Title IV Funds and is approved for Veterans and MyCAA and West Virginia Higher Education and West Virginia Higher Education Adult Part-Time Students Grant Programs, Ohio College Opportunity Grant (OCOG), and the Ohio LEADS scholarship.
+Valley College also works with Vocational Rehabilitation programs and Workforce Innovation and Opportunity Act programs in both Ohio and West Virginia.
 Our programs lead to a degree or diploma or certificate.
 If a student is enrolling in the program for the first time, they are considered a full-time student.
 Returning students must be considered either a full-time or at least a half-time student to be eligible for financial aid.
 As each student's eligibility for financial assistance may vary, Valley College Financial Aid Advisors schedules at least one FA appointment with the applicant during the enrollment process.
 Below is a short description of the Federal Financial Aid programs that Valley College participates in: